 Giving pupils the best chance of successful entry into higher education

 The Sixth Form offers a wide range of A levels, taught by subject specialists in smaller groups than those experienced in the Middle School.
-Typically there are between ten and fifteen students in classes in the Lower Sixth, usually slightly less than this in the Upper Sixth.
-Students usually choose four subjects (some may take more), from all those available in the Middle School, but with the addition of Business Studies, Drama and Theatre Studies, Economics, PE and Psychology.
+Students usually choose four subjects (some may take more), from all those available in the Middle School, but with the addition of Business Studies, Drama and Theatre, Economics, PE and Psychology, with Politics added as a new option from September 2019.

 We try hard to ensure that students can take the subjects they want and our timetable has the flexibility to fit most combinations.
 Prior to entry into the Sixth Form, we spend time with students to discuss their choice of subjects to ensure that the combination works for them.
 Students should select subjects that they enjoy, they will be successful in and which will match their career/further education aspirations.
 See our blog for more details about making the best choice of subjects.

 Teachers of A level subjects are highly dedicated specialists in their field.
 Our teaching in the Sixth Form is aimed at students across the ability range.
 We provide much support for those who find the transition to A Level difficult; we also try to extend the learning of the more able and run an academic excellence programme for gifted students.